 Sure, I’m currently the Associate Dean of the James E. Walker Library at Middle State Tennessee University.
 We’re here in Murfreesboro, Tennessee, which is actually the geographic center of Tennessee.

-We’re here today to talk about emotional intelligence, and how to lead libraries, and set emotional tone.
-Can you tell us what this consists of, and
+We’re here today to talk about emotional intelligence, and how to lead libraries, and set the emotional tone.
+Can you tell us what this consists of, and how it works?

 Sure, yes, it’s really two things that work together.
 So, emotional intelligence is something that has been talked about, studied and been debated for a long time, really as long as the idea of intelligence has been studied among psychologists.
 For a long time, psychologists who studied intelligence thought that there were multiple intelligences.